lakejs/lake-docs/guide/index.md

 ### Setting value

-You can also use [setValue()](/reference/editor.md#setvalue) method to replace the existing content with the provided value.
+You can use [setValue()](/reference/editor.md#setvalue) method to replace the existing content with the provided value.

 ```js
 editor.setValue('<p>foo</p>');